- Regular price

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Moderately vigorous and very hardy, tends to have heavy crops every other year.
+Growth Habits and Disease Resistance: Moderately vigorous and very hardy, spur bearing, tends to have heavy crops every other year.
 Very susceptible to scab but very resistant to mildew and fireblight.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)

 Pollination: Requires a pollinator of a different apple variety that blooms around the same time